 - Shaksaksuka – A Turkish vegetable dish of eggplant, zucchini, garlic, tomatoes, and chili.

 Countless excellent restaurants serve fresh fare to the locals and visitors who frequent the Eastern Mediterranean on holiday.
-In addition, your yacht crew will gladly help arrange meals at the best places to dine across Greece and the Turkish Riviera.
+In addition, your yacht crew will gladly help arrange dining reservations at the best restaurants in Greece and the Turkish Riviera.
 They may even show you a few hidden, local gems if you’re lucky.
 We’ve outlined a few great dining choices to consider.

 East Mediterranean Restaurants